-The Flash sped around the shore to cut off the incoming uniformed Children of the Light.
-He sent a steady spray of sand at a high-impact speed into the thugs.
-“I feel just like Charles Atlas,” he joked.
+The Flash sped around the shore to cut off the incoming uniformed Children of the Light, sending a steady spray of sand at a high-impact speed into the thugs.
+“I feel just like Charles Atlas,” he quipped.

-Aqualad went deep.
-He dropped into the warm waters and easily reached the boat.
-He truly was in his element.
-The purple-eyed hero literally knew his surroundings and was at ease in them.
-He scanned the ship for markings and noted that none were in view.
+Dropping into the warm waters, Aqualad went deep and easily reached the boat, now truly in his element.
+The purple-eyed hero literally knew his surroundings and was at ease in them as he scanned the ship for markings and noted that none were in view.

 Donna smiled back and high-kicked an approaching thug in the face.
 It was nice to be with Roy and the others.
 It made her recall a simpler time when she didn’t have troubles like Raven’s fragile emotional state, Kory’s passionate feelings, and the growing disenchantment of the usually steady Nightwing to deal with on her own.

 She noticed that Robin had already secured Light within the courthouse as local police swarmed across the front door.
-Hawk didn’t bother to duck or avoid blows; he merely slugged his foes relentlessly and ignored any pain or damage to his own body.
-This could not be healthy.
+Hawk didn’t bother to duck or avoid blows, but merely slugged his foes relentlessly, ignoring any pain or damage to his own body.
+She knew this couldn’t be healthy.
 Donna herself rolled down into the sand as a white energy beam struck her suddenly.

-“Odd choice of words from you,” she purred as her green eyes flashed.
+“Odd choice of words, coming from you,” she purred as her green eyes flashed.

 “Jade!” he gasped.

-He blocked her attack and reeled backward acrobatically.
+Blocking her attack, Roy reeled backward acrobatically.
 “A child!
 You mean that I — that we–?” he sputtered.

 Cheshire laughed.
 “You seemed to have a better grasp on the facts of life when last we met.”

 Cheshire used the sound of his voice to connect with a left hook.
-She said, “Lian needs me.
-I’d just lay down and leave me to do what I must do if I was you.”
+“Lian needs me,” she said.
+“If I was you, I’d just lay down and leave me to do what I must do.”

 Roy smirked.
 “That’s what got us in trouble to begin with.
-Tell me about her,” he asked as he dodged a second swing.
+Now tell me about her,” he asked as he dodged a second swing.

-Robin stirred and slowly rose to his feet.
-He lifted Light, who muttered, “Oh, the pain!
+Stirring, Robin slowly rose to his feet and lifted Doctor Light, who muttered, “Oh, the pain!
 The pain!”

-The Boy Wonder said, “Oh come on!
+The Boy Wonder said, “Oh, come on!
 She just decked you.
-You’ll be OK.”
+You’ll be okay.”
 He helped Light stumble across the room even as Cheshire pounced for them.
 Robin jumped in her path, and down they went.

-Robin said, “Gosh, she was a real wildcat.”
+“Gosh, she was a real wildcat,” said Robin.